TamaraJoniec/Meeow/README.md

 ## Credits

-Many thanks to the team at Meeow for letting me implement their beautiful design.

 Special thanks to:

+* Simon Glenn at Meeow for letting me implement his beautiful design.
-* Simon Glenn for providing excellent guidance and support throughout this project.
+* Maisie for providing excellent guidance and support throughout this project.
-* Maisie for her invaluable help and collaboration.